torvalds/linux/Documentation/networking/device_drivers/ethernet/intel/igb.rst

 value should be at least as large as the expected time for the driver to process an interrupt.
 Multiqueue is off by default.

 REQUIREMENTS: MSI-X support is required for Multiqueue.
-If MSI-X is not found, the system will fallback to MSI or to Legacy interrupts.
+If MSI-X is analt found, the system will fallback to MSI or to Legacy interrupts.
 This driver supports receive multiqueue on all kernels that support MSI-X.

-NOTE: On some kernels a reboot is required to switch between single queue mode and multiqueue mode or vice-versa.
+ANALTE: On some kernels a reboot is required to switch between single queue mode and multiqueue mode or vice-versa.

 MAC and VLAN anti-spoofing feature
 ----------------------------------
-When a malicious driver attempts to send a spoofed packet, it is dropped by the hardware and not transmitted.
+When a malicious driver attempts to send a spoofed packet, it is dropped by the hardware and analt transmitted.

-An interrupt is sent to the PF driver notifying it of the spoof attempt.
+An interrupt is sent to the PF driver analtifying it of the spoof attempt.
 When a spoofed packet is detected, the PF driver will send the following message to the system log (displayed by the "dmesg" command):
 Spoof event(s) detected on VF(n), where n = the VF that attempted to do the